khadgachy07/interview_questions/ques.md

 ** btc,eth backgrounds
 ** defi concepts,implementaions
 ** suppose u have 5 ether in your address,then write a smart contract which can
-     transfer your certain eth to your next a/c after a ertain timestamp.
+     transfer your certain eth to your next a/c after certain timestamp.
 **  hashes
 ** Cryptography  ..asym, symm.
 **  DAO